eddievelasquez/IntercodeToolbox/README.md

 # Intercode.Toolbox
-The Intercode Toolbox is a collection of libraries that I have developed over the years; recently, I started collecting them in this unified tool set.
+The *Intercode Toolbox* is a collection of libraries that I have developed over the years; recently, I started collecting them in this unified tool set.

-Although I have tried to make them as general purpose as possible, they are still modeled to the particular needs of the projects they were created for; this means it might not be ideal for your needs.
-I plan to make them more generic and open to PR contributions.
+Although I have tried to make them as general purpose as possible, they are still modeled after the particular needs of the projects they were created for; this means some libraries might not be ideal for your needs.

 # Libraries
 These are libraries that have been ported into the Intercode Toolbox: